jeffreydigitalhistory/example_fail-log_craftingDH/blogs/blogweek6.md

 # Week 6 Reflections:

 ## Activities for this week:
 - Set up website
 I actually set up part of the website earlier in the course since I thought that was where we were initially supposed to be hosting all of our blogs on.
 Therefore, for Option 1, I was already at least halfway through.
 Interestingly enough, I didn't know there were built in themes so it was cool to be able to learn about that and potentially use it for my other github account.
 - Capstone exercise
 What I decided to work on for the Capstone exercise is Option Two - extending an existing work of digital history.
 I picked Ryan Pickering's OK Google: Residential Schools because it seems like an interesting topic to discuss and think about.

-your successes, your failures, the help you may have found/received
+Another reason I chose it was because I found myself contemplating too much on how I would try and approach an empty dataset and do things with it in a meaningful mannner.
+In that sense, I think my inexperience in the field of history has proven to be a bit of a hindrance and I was unsure of how I would ultimately try and approach the topics.
+Therefore, on the subject of what to do for the extension of Ryan's project, I wanted to focus on his methodologies and trying to improve them.
+In that sense I played with many different various of the Google Trends graphs to try and find meaningful patterns.
+In particular, I was a little disheartened when the topic model that I thought would have proved some sort of point fell flat and only yielded slightly different results.
+Another thing I did note was that the tools used in the previous section were not necessarily useful in an extension of a project.
+I could have possibly tried to be more creative and find different conclusions based on the idea of indigenous people as a topic, but I thought it would have been more prudent to try and expand more on the author's methodologies instead.
+Topic modelling and other sort of text analysis are still very cool and useful, but probably not in terms of this particular project.
+Overall, I thought this was a cool exercise to try and find different conclusions on our own, even though I don't necessarily think I did the best job of it!